CHAPTER 5

 Polarization

-The tendency to look at the world in terms of opposites and then exaggerating it.
+look at the world in terms of opposites and then exaggerating it.

 Example: Not allowing the possibility of middle ground.